 A session border controller is like a firewall specifically designed for VoIP.
 It’s a hardware device or a software application that governs call admission to a network topology at the border.
 In this instance, the border refers to the space where the private network meets the public Internet.
 As part of controlling the border, the system filters calls, manages bandwidth, and protects against malware and viruses.

-Essentially, session border control on your network will control how calls are started, conducted, and terminated – and all the necessary media streams and data transfer to allow calls to occur.
+Essentially, a border controller on your network will control how calls are started, conducted, and terminated – and all the necessary media streams and data transfer to allow calls to occur.
 A session border controller will act as a firewall for your VoIP network, ensuring every call occurs properly and is protected along the way to its destination.
 These systems are generally deployed with all SIP networks.

-In this context, a session is basically a call, but a border controller also governs other real-time video or data communication during your session initiation protocol (SIP) calls.
+In this context, a session is basically a call, but a border controller also governs other real-time video or data communication during your session initiation protocol calls.
 In some ways, a session controller is different from a traditional firewall.
 It looks at packets and grants them admission to the private IP network by opening up a port for data to go through or denies access and deletes the packets.

 Voice and media traffic requires more open ports, and that leaves the network open to VoIP security vulnerabilities.
 The controller monitors the traffic to make sure that voice and other important traffic gets through, but malware does not.
 Also, whereas a firewall is designed to manage larger packets, an SBC is designed to secure the transmission of the much smaller VoIP packets since traditional firewalls sometimes miss these.